 Re-normalize - In Zoom Mode, tapping anywhere within the bottom third of the chart area will re-normalize the zoom display.
 This will reconfigure the vertical scale.
 The scale will still show a 30 dB range, but new upper and lower limits will be determined based on the current signal level.
-While in zoom mode, if you change antennas or add gain or attenuation, you should re-normalize the zoom display.
+While in zoom mode, if the antennas are changed or gain or attenuation are added, the zoom display should be re-normalized.